-This bill establishes the position of the California Public Records Act Ombudsperson, within the California State Auditor's Office, to review the denial of a state agency to an original request by a member of the public to access records under the provisions of the California Public Records Act (CPRA), as provided.
+This bill establishes the position of the California Public Records Act Ombudsperson, within the California State Auditor's Office, to review a denial of a state agency to an original request by a member of the public to access records under the provisions of the California Public Records Act (CPRA), as provided.
+The bill repeals these provisions on January 1, 2027.